 Can a petition be submitted by a business?

-A petition can be accepted from a local business if it is supported by at least 5 other local businesses on the Valuation Roll for Scottish Borders Council.
+A petition can be accepted from a local business if it is supported by at least five other local businesses on our Valuation Roll.

 Are there issues that will not be considered?